Wisterdy/AssetWatch/README.md

 # AssetWatch#
 AssetWatch is single page application that allows user's to register, log in, and manage their financial assets in one location.
 The application providers users the functionality to save or watch stocks and crypto to a portfolio.
-After saving investments to their portfolio users can perform various CRUD operation with the investment in their portfolio.AssetWatch also provides the user with news feed information that relates to their investment in their portfolio.
+After saving investments to their portfolio users can perform various CRUD operations with the investment in their portfolio.AssetWatch also provides the user with news feed information that relates to their investment in their portfolio.

 ## Technologies used ##
 ----